LARC Training FAQs

 What is a fast-track sign off?

+When someone has already been performing LARC procedures, they may not need to do a full course of training.
 With a fast-track, a trainer observes someone performing a LARC procedure, to confirm they fit the standards and are practising to a competent level as per the DOPS forms.
 We have found some people need more than one session because they need to make some amendments to their practise.

 How do trainers get paid for doing training and/or a fast-track observation and sign-off?